 - BEHIND THE SCENES and DELETED CONTENT: Will appear without an Episode number or original release date.
 The intended use of these two types are to categorize the content in a future revision of the Steam Library.

-- Video Format: Traditional flat / 2D content or 360° Open Project Format can be selected.
+- Video Format: Traditional flat / 2D content only at this time.

 - Click OK and the Episodes will be created.
 Once complete the page will refresh and you will be presented with the new episode content.